-The Thailand Tourism Festival is Thailands largest annual tourism event.
+The Thailand Tourism Festival 2019 is Thailand’s largest annual tourism event.
 This year’s event runs from January 23rd – 27th at Lumphini Park in Bangkok.
-The aim is to provide inspiration for Thai’s, visiting tourists & expats to travel around Thailand exploring the different culture & attractions of each region.
+The aim is to offer inspiration for Thai’s, visiting tourists & expats to travel around Thailand exploring the different culture & attractions of each region.
 This year’s theme is green travel that is environmentally friendly & sustainable.
-The emphasis is on fun with a host of activities, performances, workshops, games, dining & shopping.
+The emphasis is on the fun with a host of activities, performances, workshops, games, dining & shopping.
 We attended the first day and had a great time watching the performances, trying different foods and browsing the various products on offer in the markets.
 Every region is distinctly different but here you can experience it all in one place in one day.
 Despite the name, It’s not a commercial event but a celebration of Thailand.

 The five villages are Central, Northern, North Eastern (Isan), Southern & Eastern.
 Each village has a stage, a market selling clothes, handicrafts, a food village with seating, & tourist information booths.
 The village decor, food on sale & products are representative of that region of Thailand.
 There are demonstrations of local craftsmanship where you can buy the products you see being made and workshops where you can try your hand at making things yourself.
-During the daytime, there are cultural performances on the stage, and pop up shows, processions, competitions with prizes, and interactive performances around each zone.
+During the daytime, there are cultural performances on the stage and pop up shows, processions, competitions with prizes, and interactive performances around each zone.
 From 7 pm there are cultural shows and live music performances on the main stages.

 Each Village has a food zone featuring local specialties.
 In the North-Eastern zone, you will find Papaya Salad, Kai Yaang, and Larb while in the Northern zone you can feed on Sai Ua, and taste Thai coffee.
 The Eastern zone has lots of seafood, the Southern zone curries and the Central zone has Pad Thai and curry puffs.
 You will also find fresh fruit, juices, and desserts such as mango and sticky rice.
 Everything is reasonably priced from as little as 10 baht to 100 baht.
 At most stalls, you can watch your food being freshly made.